aishulle/AI-pdf/README.md

 # AIpdf - PDF Question Answering System

 AIpdf is a full-stack application that allows users to upload PDFs and ask questions about the content.
 The system processes the PDFs, extracts text, and leverages **LLMs (Gemini via llama-index)** to provide intelligent responses.
-The backend is built with **FastAPI**, while the frontend uses **React.js** .
+The backend is built using REST APIs with **FastAPI**, while the frontend uses **React.js** .
 ## Features
 - Upload PDFs for processing
 - Ask questions and get context-aware answers